 Welcome Week is a huge program of 200+ events and activities held before the start of semester that cover all aspects of university life.
 It is literally your big welcome to the University of Sydney, where you’ll be introduced to your faculty, your course and your fellow students.

 There is also a social side, where you can break up the lessons with some fun and free stuff.
-The University of Sydney Union (USU) hosts the lively Welcome festival from 20 to 22 February, where you can join clubs and societies, meet new friends and enjoy free entertainment.
+The University of Sydney Union (USU) hosts the Welcome Day Festival on Monday 5 August, where you can join clubs and societies, meet new friends and enjoy free entertainment.

 Yes.
 If you miss Welcome Week, you will find yourself playing catch-up for the rest of the semester.
 Our welcome programs are specifically designed to prepare you for success.
 If you are busy with other commitments, we highly recommend you at least try to attend your faculty’s welcome events.